 How do self build mortgages work?

-Most lenders restrict the loan amount to 60 per cent of the final valuation and stipulate that it does not exceed 75 per cent of the total cost of the build and land.
+Most lenders restrict the loan amount to up to 75 per cent of the final valuation.
 Finance is released at set stages during the build to ensure that you have the funds available for each phase of the project.